 These changes would allow Georgian Liverpool and Northwest England to become the biggest trading area in the world.

-Liverpool was ideally located to start trading with America.
-The ‘transatlantic trade triangle’ began.
+With Liverpool ideally located to start trading with America, the ‘Trans-Atlantic Trade Triangle’ began.

 The Slave Trade Triangle

 How the Trans-Atlantic Trade Triangle worked:

 Liverpool to West Africa – Ships carried goods from Northern England out to Africa.
 Cotton material from Manchester, jewellery from Lancashire, knives and steel from Sheffield, Pottery from Stoke.
 These goods were then sold to African Chiefs in exchange for captured Africans.

 West Africa to America – The enslaved Africans were shipped across the Atlantic Ocean to the Caribbean and North and South America to work as unpaid slaves.
 The journey usually took six to eight weeks.
 Conditions on-board were terrible and many died.

 America to Liverpool – Before returning back to Liverpool, the traders stocked up with new and exciting things like sugar, coffee, cocoa, raw cotton and tobacco to bring back home.
 Very few slaves were ever bought or sold in Liverpool itself.